by K.M. Richards

 Would-be UHF competitor Elliott Cushman remained in San Diego, where he had lived his entire adult life, becoming prominent both in real estate investment and in community service; at one point San Diego Magazine reported he was on "more boards and commissions than any person in town" (until shortly before his death, he had been serving on the finance committee of the San Diego Hospital Association).
 From 1976 to 1979, he held a 14% stake in KUAM-TV/8 (and its affiliated radio stations) in Guam, and he owned a 50% interest in KIKU/13 Honolulu along with his sons Lawrence and Steven from 1979 until 1986.
 Cushman passed away May 4, 2004 at age 89 after his health went into decline following a stroke.

 After losing the ABC affiliation, XETV became an English-language independent station for more than a decade and, like KCST in the early 1970s, cleared network programs not carried by the official San Diego affiliates.
 It became one of the charter affiliates of the Fox network in 1986 and remained such for 22 years (five more than it had with ABC).
 In 2008, it traded affiliations with KSWB-TV/69 (which had gone on the air as KTTY in 1984, affiliating with The WB network in 1995 and with successor network The CW in 2006).
-After XETV was unable to an agreement for renewal of its affiliation with The CW, the network moved its programming to a digital subchannel of KFMB-TV at midnight on May 31, 2017; XETV then became an affiliate of the Mexican Canal 5 network, marking the first time since it originally began operation -- just over 64 years previous --that it broadcast full-time in Spanish.
+After XETV was unable to reach a renewal agreement for its affiliation with The CW, the network moved its programming to a digital subchannel of KFMB-TV at midnight on May 31, 2017; XETV then became an affiliate of the Mexican Canal 5 network, marking the first time since it originally began operation on January 29, 1953 that it broadcast full-time in Spanish.
 (That's 123 days past its 64th anniversary, to save you doing the math.)

 Thanks to Harold Greene for providing first-hand information on the KCST news operation.
 Thanks also to Lee Shoblom for confirming much of what happened during the KAAR days ... and for sharing a few stories that probably shouldn't be published on a family website!